 One year when I was still in highschool I asked for a green ipod for my birthday.
 The green was important.
 It was an unwell pistachio colour, sort of warm and cool at the same time.
 But teenagers aren’t renowned for their emotional restraint and despite the vomit-undertone I couldn’t have fallen more head-over-heels in love with this colour if it fronted a boyband.
 I stared at it in advertisements and in shop windows.
 I dreamed of it.
 I repeatedly prompted my mum so to make sure she absolutely knew the green one was mine, the one I was meant to have.

-On the day, there was a heart-flutteringly ipod-shaped present for me.
+On my birthday, there was a heart-flutteringly ipod-shaped present for me.

 Before we go any further, I’m going to throw up a wall of disclaimers just in case this escapes the orbit of my regular audience and ends up in the gross, judgemental part of the internet where navigating the comment section requires bio-hazard gear, and even then it’s best to detox afterward with a full exorcism.